 Ascetics began to populate the Mount of Olives since the first centuries of Christianity.
 Archeologists found ruins from the buildings of the first three centuries because they were trying to restore the past of the mountain.

-In 432 a.d. another monastery was built by Melania the Younger.
-History clearly reports about the life of the great ascetic of those times, St. Pelagia, the recluse, who lived on Eleon and reposed in the Lord in 457 a.d.
-The readings from the Menaion for February 25th, mention a holy event which is the finding of the head of St. John the Baptist in the 2nd and 4th centuries; first by the ascetic Innocent and then by two monks who were on their way to Constantinople.
+In 432 AD another monastery was built by Melania the Younger.
+History clearly details the life of the great ascetic of those times, St. Pelagia, the recluse, who lived on Eleon and reposed in the Lord in 457 AD.
+The readings from the Menaion for February 25th mention the holy event of finding the head of St. John the Baptist in the 2nd and 4th centuries; first by the ascetic Innocent and then by two monks who were travelling to Constantinople.

-In the 5th and 6th centuries a.d., monasticism was blooming in the Holy Land as evidenced by many graves of the monks which were found.
-Lavsaik also mentions the strict ascetics who lived on the Mount of Olives.
+In the 5th and 6th centuries AD monasticism was blooming in the Holy Land as evidenced by the discovery of many graves of monks.
+The Lausiac book also mentions the strict ascetics who lived on the Mount of Olives.
 Twenty-four churches existed during those times on Eleon.
-All of them were destroyed by invaders many times, but were once again rebuilt.
-These existed until the year 614 a.d. and again were destroyed by the barbarians from Persia.
+All of them were destroyed by invaders many times but were once again rebuilt, Glory to God!
+These churches existed until the year 614 AD and again were destroyed by the barbarians from Persia.
 1,207 Christians were martyred on Eleon after Jerusalem was destroyed.
 “Eleona” basilica was considered the main shrine until the 10th century.
 In the beginning of the 11th century Khakim, who occupied the Holy Land, destroyed everything.

-In the 12th century with the Crusaders’ invasion destroyed churches were once again rebuilt.
+In the 12th century destroyed churches were once again rebuilt with the Crusaders’ invasion.
 After Jerusalem was occupied by Saladin in 1187, the Mount of Olives was given to a Muslim sheikh who destroyed monasteries and other buildings.
-The churches which were left untouched became degraded and religious life on Eleon froze.
+The churches that were left untouched became degraded and religious life on Eleon stopped.
 Before the Russian Ecclesiastical mission started to develop in the 1960’s, no people lived here.

-In 1870, Archimandrite Antonin (Kapustin) purchased several pieces of land on the Mount of Olives and was able to build a main church in Byzantine style which is dedicated to the feast of the Ascension of the Lord.
-A 64-meter bell tower was erected and up to fifty other various buildings to accommodate pilgrims who came from all parts of Russia, eager to visit the Holy Land.
+In 1870, Archimandrite Antonin (Kapustin) purchased several pieces of land on the Mount of Olives and was able to build a church in Byzantine style dedicated to the feast of the Ascension of the Lord.
+A 64-meter bell tower was erected and other various buildings to accommodate pilgrims who came from all over Russia, eager to visit the Holy Land.

 Overall, the convent’s area is 54,000 square meters, surrounded by a wall, a kilometer and half in length.
 It has a large olive grove which provides Monastery with olives and oil.